find-xposed-magisk/airgeddon/CONTRIBUTING.md

 ## Discord Server Boosting

 Another way to contribute is to use your Nitro Boosts on our [Discord] server.
 After boosting, your name will appear as a _Server Booster_ contributor there.
-Check [Wiki Contact Section] for more info about how to connect to it.
+Check [Wiki Contact Section] for more info about how to join to it.

 ---